While cutting cable saves money, the costs of streaming services add up quickly. Here’s how to save money on streaming video services.

 Pros and Cons of Hulu

 Hulu, though smaller than Netflix, is still a major streaming service.
-It has a large content catalog and several notable Hulu Originals, like The Handmaid’s Tale, Normal People and Little Fires Everywhere.
-The Handmaid’s Tale is an Emmy Award winner and Normal People is nominated for an Emmy this year.
-The Hulu Original holiday movie, Happiest Season, also gained a lot of popularity for the services this winter.
+It has a large content catalog and several notable Hulu Originals, like The Handmaid’s Tale, Dollface, and Pam & Tommy.
 Another big plus for Hulu with other streaming services compared to it is that they air programs from major television networks.
-This includes popular shows like Grey’s Anatomy, This Is Us, The Bachelor and SNL and network programs from FreeForm and FX.
-Hulu also has the option to upgrade their service for access to Live TV.
+This includes popular shows like Grey’s Anatomy, This Is Us, The Bachelor, and SNL.
+Plus, network programs from FreeForm and FX.
+Hulu also has the option to upgrade its service for access to Live TV.
 The cons to Hulu are that the wait time between their original series seasons is also long, though they drop new episodes weekly instead of all at once.
 Also, if you have a basic Hulu plan then there are commercials.
-I’m willing to put up with commercials for only $5.99 per month though!
+I’m willing to put up with commercials for only $6.99 per month though!

 Pros and Cons of Disney+

 I’m a little biased when it comes to Disney+ because I’m a HUGE Disney fan.
-Disney+, of course, has the largest Disney catalog of any streaming services compared to it.
-This includes Disney Classics that used to be locked in “the vault” and impossible to find and Disney Channel Original Movies (DCOMs if you will) that were impossible to find before Disney+.
+Disney+, of course, has the largest Disney catalog of any other streaming service.
+This includes Disney Classics that used to be locked in “the vault” and impossible to find.
+Plus, Disney Channel Original Movies (DCOMs if you will) that were impossible to find before Disney+.
 Plus, Disney owns Star Wars and Marvel, so the entire Star Wars Saga and all but 3 of the Marvel Cinematic Universe movies are on this streaming service.
 Disney+ also boasts an ever-growing catalog of original shows.
-The Mandalorian and WandaVision have taken the world by storm, and there’s so much more coming.
-Disney+ also offers access to Disney movies originally slated for theatrical release at an extra fee.
-The live-action remake of Mulan (which was awful) was released for an additional $30 “Premiere Access” fee.
-Disney+ will be attempting this again with the upcoming release of Raya and the Last Dragon.
-It is rumored that Black Widow may be released in this manner in May, but that is not confirmed.
-My fingers are crossed!
-In my opinion, the only con to Disney+ is if you’re not into Disney movies, or Star Wars, or Marvel.
+Star Wars and Marvel shows have taken the world by storm, and there’s so much more coming.
+In my opinion, the only con to Disney+ is if you’re not into Disney movies, Star Wars, or Marvel.
 Then it’s probably not the right fit.

 Pros and Cons of HBO Max